 By Madeleine Ortiz

 If we are trying to lose weight, our first instinct may be to cut calories.
 The authors of the new Canadian Adult Clinical Practice Guidelines for Obesity, published in August 2020, spent years reviewing research about the best ways to lose weight and keep it off for good.
-They have concluded that for most people, low-calorie diets (1200 calories a day or less) will end up doing more harm than good.
+They have concluded that for most people, low-calorie diets (1200 calories/day or less) will end up doing more harm than good.
 So before downloading the latest calorie tracking app and setting a strict calorie goal, read why less calories might not really be the solution when it comes to weight loss.

 Weight loss is not linear.

 You’ve probably heard that 3500 calories equal a pound.
 If that’s true, it seems logical that cutting 500 calories a day from your diet would lead to a steady weight loss of one pound per week.
-Unfortunately though, this isn’t the way weight loss works.
+But, this isn’t the way weight loss works.
 “Weight loss is not linear,” the guidelines state.
 As you lose weight, your body (through changes to your metabolism and hormones) begins to adjust and after a while you’ll need to cut additional calories in order to maintain the weight loss… and additional calorie cutting is virtually impossible when you’ve started out a restrictive daily limit.

 Weight regain is common.